erikedin/Nona.jl/ISSUES.md

 - REPL: Handle Ctrl+D, should exit
 - Rename User to Player
 - Documentation
+- Show the solutions to the previous puzzle when starting a new game

 # Fixed
 - FileDictionary should take an AbstractString